• Skip to primary navigation

 On the other hand, spare ribs usually cook faster and hence require less time and effort.

-To delve further into specifics, it is essential to consider individual pricing patterns based on the regions they are sought in.
+To explore further into specifics, it is essential to consider individual pricing patterns based on the regions they are sought in.

 While some markets offer good deals on short ribs because they may have local supplies readily available, others might price them higher due to import duties or lack of local availability.